top of page

 B.S., Economics, Arizona State University

-Research Interests: Macroeconomics, economic growth, medical innovation, health insurance, healthcare reform
+Research Interests: Macroeconomics, economic growth, health insurance, healthcare reform

-Teaching: Principles of Macroeconomics, Intermediate Macroeconomics, Graduate Macroeconomics
+Teaching: Principles of Macroeconomics, Intermediate Macroeconomics, M.S.
+Macroeconomics

 CV